EdJoPaTo/website-stalker-example/work/frame/de-en-products-desktop-diy-amd-aimax300-configuration-new.md

   Framework Desktop Expansion Card slots support all available Expansion Cards, except HDMI and DisplayPort.
 You can use the Ethernet Expansion Card and the Audio Expansion Card but we have dedicated ports in the back for those as well.
 If you're unsure, we suggest utilizing the front slots for additional USB-C and USB-A Expansion Cards.

+* Why are the Storage Expansion Cards different generations?

+  1st Gen was slightly faster than 2nd Gen, but we switched due to the original flash chip being discontinued.
+Now that 2nd Gen's flash parts are also nearing end of life, our supplier has secured more of the original 1st Gen chips, allowing us to resume its production.

 Close

 Customize your ports with the Expansion Card system.